The Capacity of Private Information Retrieval: Main Result: Capacity of Private Information Retrieval

 \section{Main Result: Capacity of Private Information Retrieval}

-The following theorem states the main result. \begin{theorem} For the private information retrieval problem with $K$ messages and $N$ databases, the private information retrieval capacity is
+Theorem \ref{thm:download} states the main result. \begin{theorem} For the private information retrieval problem with $K$ messages and $N$ databases, the capacity is

-\end{theorem} The capacity is always strictly higher than the previously best known achievable rate of $1-1/N$.
-However, the capacity is a strictly decreasing function of the number of messages, $K$, and when the number of messages approaches infinity, the capacity approaches $1-1/N$.
-On the other hand, the capacity is strictly increasing in the number of databases, $N$.
-As the number of databases approaches infinity, the capacity approaches 1.
+\end{theorem} The following observations are in order. \begin{enumerate} \item For $N>1$ databases, the capacity expression can be equivalently expressed as $(1-\frac{1}{N})/(1-\left(\frac{1}{N}\right)^K)$. \item The capacity is strictly higher than the previously best known achievable rate of $1-1/N$. \item The capacity is a strictly decreasing function of the number of messages, $K$, and when the number of messages approaches infinity, the capacity approaches $1-1/N$. \item The capacity is strictly increasing in the number of databases, $N$.
+As the number of databases approaches infinity, the capacity approaches 1. \item Since the download cost is the reciprocal of the rate, Theorem \ref{thm:download} equivalently characterizes the optimal download cost per message bit as $\left(1 +1/N + 1/{N^2} + \cdots +1/{N^{K-1}}\right)$ bits. \item The achievability proof for Theorem \ref{thm:download} to be presented in the next section, shows that message size approaching infinity is not necessary to approach capacity.
+In fact, it suffices to have messages of size equal to any positive integer multiple of $N^K$ bits (or $N^K$ symbols in any finite field) each to achieve a rate exactly equal to capacity, and with zero-error.